urakubo/UNI-EM/docs/HowToUse.md

 ## How to use

 ### Folder management system：
-UNI-EM can open folders that contain tiff/png consecutive image files, Dojo style files, and the other types of files.
-Drag and drop target folders ((a) in Figure), then they are open.
-The opened folders appear in the file dropdown menu ((b) in Figure), which is callable from UNI-EM programs.
+UNI-EM can open folders that contain tiff/png consecutive image files, Dojo style files, and the other types of files (Figure).
+Drag and drop target folders (a), then they are open.
+The opened folders appear in the file dropdown menu (b), which is callable from UNI-EM programs.
 Users can open up to 6 folders simultaneously.
-Click left mouse button on a opened folder to close it ((c) in Figure).
+Click left mouse button on a opened folder to close it (c).

 <BR>
 <p align="center">